timothymcmackin/previews/octez/biel-chatbot/_sources/shell/smart_rollup_node.rst

 #. ``bailout`` mode is designed to assist committers in recovering their bonds.
    It functions as a slightly modified version of "Accuser", differing in that it does not post any new commitments but instead focuses on defending the ones that have been previously submitted.
-When operating in bailout mode, the expectation is to initiate a recover bond operation when the operator is no longer staking on any commitment.
-If the node detects that this operation has been successful, it can gratefully exit.
+When the operator is no longer staking on any commitment, the node runs the recover bond operation.
+If the node detects that this operation has been successful, it exits.

 #. ``custom`` mode refers to a mode where the users individually select which
    kinds of operations the rollup node injects.
 It provides tailored control and